ZoeyCai2001/GeneRegulotoryNetwork/README.md

 # GeneRegulotoryNetwork
-A gene regulotory inference pipeline implemented with information from ATAC.
+A gene regulotory inference pipeline itergrated with information from ATAC.

+For more detailed, please see mid_report.pptx